 - A “Nasal Allergy Cough” can occur with exercise.
 The nasal cough tends to occur at the beginning of the activity whereas an asthmatic cough tends to occur towards the end or after physical activity.

 - A “Nasal Allergy Cough” does not improve with asthma puffers, but may get better with antibiotics.
 In some cases, their nasal secretions become infected resulting in a sinus infection and making the cough worse.
 Antibiotics in this circumstance will make the cough go away or improve but have no effect on asthma.

 How do we diagnose a nasal allergy in children?

 First, we need to be aware that children can suffer from nasal allergies too.
 Specifically, by looking for the features mentioned above and examining a child’s nose, we can usually confirm the presence of a nasal allergy.
 A positive family history of allergies also helps make the diagnosis.

-This depends on the child's age and specific situation, but is based on identifying what the child is allergic to and getting rid of it.
-The most common causes are dust mites, pet dander, mold, pollens and cigarette smoke.
-In terms of medications, this ranges from antihistamines taken by mouth to the very effective cortisone based nasal sprays.
+This depends on the child’s age and specific situation but is based on identifying what the child is allergic to and getting rid of it.
+The most common causes are dust mites, pet dander, mold, pollens, and cigarette smoke.
+In terms of medications, this ranges from antihistamines taken by mouth to very effective cortisone-based nasal sprays.

 Pediatrician DR.PAUL Roumeliotis is certified by the American Board of Pediatrics and Royal College of Physicians and Surgeons of Canada.
 The information provided above is designed to be an educational aid only.
 It is not intended to replace the advice and care of your child’s physician, nor is it intended to be used for medical diagnosis or treatment.
 If you suspect that your child has a medical condition always consult a physician.